 The 13 Best Horror Movie Themes

-We count down the 13 freakiest, scariest or simply coolest horror movie musical themes ever put to film...and nightmares.
+We rank the 13 freakiest, scariest or simply coolest horror movie musical themes ever put to your filmic nightmares.

 Halloween is just around the corner, and there is mischief in the air.
 Probably like you, this is one of my favorite holidays because of the traditions.
 The parties, the costumes, the children trick ‘r treating.
-Of course, there is that one ritual that never dies no matter your age: The horror movies.
+And of course that one ritual that never dies no matter your age: horror movies.
 October is the month to unapologetically gorge on the disturbing and the macabre.
 A masked killer here, a cycloptic zombie there; it is all in service of getting one’s self truly scared.
 And yet, what the best of them do is more than chill: They crawl up your spine and dig into your very soul with the sights and sounds of the truly damnable unknown.
 And the best of them do that with just a simple musical cue.

 More than any other genre, horror is very much beholden to a good score.
 The composer (and sound editors and mixers) knowing when to say boo on the strings or horns is as important as knowing when to be as silent as the grave.
-Yet some films have dared to go further by leaving a truly haunting signifier—something that will linger in your head during the many sleepless nights awakened by the harmonious bumps and dancing shadows that play a chorus in your mind’s eye.
+Yet, some films have dared to go further by leaving a truly haunting signifier—something that will linger in your head during the many sleepless nights awakened by the harmonious bumps and dancing shadows that play a chorus in your mind’s eye.
 These are the rare musical pieces that are just as scary, or moreso, than the images they accompany.
 These are the 13 Best Horror Movie Themes, compiled below and then listed out as to why.

 13. Friday the 13th (1980)